ecfectus/container/README.md

 ### Notes

-A fully tested version is on the way, and there has been a very primitive benchmark done between this as the league container (which is faster than illuminate).
+There has been a very primitive benchmark done between this as the league container (which is faster than illuminate).

 It looks positive.
 Around 20% faster and generally uses less memory (up to 70% less).